• Ātman

 Bija (the Seed)

-Ātman draws inspiration from the principles of Yoga Science, which describes cosmogenesis not as a random or mechanical occurrence, but as a sacred flowering of Consciousness into form.
-Creation emerges from the self-revealing nature of Consciousness, born from the singular desire of the One to enjoy Itself through the many.
+Yoga Science describes cosmogenesis not as a random or mechanical occurrence, but as a sacred flowering of Consciousness into form—a process by which the Infinite becomes nested within the finite.
+Creation emerges through the self-revealing nature of Consciousness, born of the desire of the One to enjoy Itself through the many.

-Just as a tree lies latent within the seed, the infinite array of possibilities rests in silent potential within the boundless field of Pure Consciousness.
-This seed—Bija—is not a material spark, but a metaphysical impulse.
+Just as the tree lies latent within the seed, the infinite array of creative outcomes rests dormant within the boundless field of Pure Consciousness.
+This primordial seed—Bija—refers not to a material phenomenon, but a metaphysical principle through which the whole resides within the part and the part within the whole, allowing the Infinite to dwell within every unit of space and Eternity within every single moment.

 Consciousness as the First Principle